Labsky dog — Labrador Retriever and Siberian Husky mix

 About the Labsky

-The Labsky is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Labsky is best matched with experienced owners.
+The Labsky is a cross between the Labrador Retriever and Siberian Husky.
+The Labsky is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Labsky is best matched with experienced owners.
 Typically standing 20 to 28 inches and weighing 40 to 60 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Labsky brings a distinct combination of traits that sets it apart.
 The Labsky is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Labsky loves being close to its people and forms strong bonds with every member of the household.